 That’s a shortlist of the most important drawbacks Ionic possesses.
 Now, let’s take a closer look at the pros of this SDK.

 Ionic has quite a wide range of plugins and integration capabilities

 You can always integrate a number of tools with Ionic if you think that what you gain from it is not enough.
 If you want to know what type of plugins and technologies could possibly be integrated into the SDK – look no further than its official website.
 Moreover, the site gives you the ability to access the upper-mentioned editions right from it.
 Although, there is a little catch to consider: some of the tools can only be accessed with the Enterprise version of Ionic, and that requires payments to use Premier plugins and tools.
 But, on the other hand, there is a list of the Cordova plugins, that is also integrable and conveniently sorted into the platform availability list (you can find it following this link).
 Or, if you prefer Capacitor to Cordova or you cannot find the plugin needed, you can also use those.
 Also, the full procedure can be a little trickier at times.

 Ionic is a single codebase across various platforms

 Ionic has a wide range of UI elements and quick prototyping

-Ionic is quite successful in mimicking the overall feel, look and flair of native apps.
+Ionic is quite successful in mimicking the overall feel, look, and flair of native apps.
 The reason for this is the UI component library, full of ready-made elements and components to build GUIs or for the purpose of customization.
-And when you add web components to this already-awesome brew you get a quickened UI logic developing process as well as native look retention with no additional costs.
+When you add web components to this already awesome brew you get a quickened UI logic development process as well as native look retention with no additional costs.

 Pros of React Native in comparison to Ionic